Ravenna/llmsTxtGenerator/content/collections/jobs/mid-level-laravel-developer.md

     content:
       -
         type: text
-        text: 'The Web Apps Ravenna delivers are bespoke, and we are always open to new concepts and innovative ways of working to produce a quality outcome for our clients.
-We are all passionate, highly motivated, and incredibly proud of what we do, and we are looking for another individual with similar attributes.
-We all work in separate locations, and travel isn’t a priority, but you have to be able to work independently and as a part of a team.
-Your communication skills are critical to your and our success.'
-  -
-    type: paragraph
-    attrs:
-      textAlign: left
-      class: null
-    content:
-      -
-        type: text
-        text: 'We aim to be the best at what we do and need a talented backend developer who is both eager and determined to produce solutions for our clients that  the next level.'
+        text: 'We aim to be the best at what we do and need a talented backend developer who is both eager and determined to produce solutions for our clients that next level.'
   -
     type: paragraph
     attrs: